pw201/csd-reminder-bot/README.md

 distinguishes different tabs on the same sheet.

-The `rota.py` module expects to find a sheet with a row of column headings (which need not be the first row in the sheet) which begin with a "Date" column and then contain whatever other columns it's looking for.
-This is currently hardcoded to CSD's columns for teachers, DJs and door volunteers, as is the `reminder.py` code which composes and sends the emails.
+The `rota.py` module expects to find a sheet with a row of column headings (which need not be the first row in the sheet) which begin with a "Date" column.

+Some `Rota` methods are hardcoded to CSD's roles for teachers, DJs, and door volunteers, as is the `reminder.py` code which composes and sends the emails.
+The roles and email messages could all be abstracted away and configured in config.py if I could be bothered, but if you want to use this for non-CSD reasons, you'll be hacking about with the code anyway.

 The `email_database.py` module expects to find a Google Sheet produced by Google Forms with columns named "Email address" and "Name".
 The column headings